SAMUEL-ZUOKUMOR/NFTMarketplace-on-celo/README.md

 To run this project locally.
 1. Open a terminal and navigate to the frontend directory and run `npm run dev` or `npm run start`
 2. view the home page on <a href="http://localhost:3000">http://localhost:3000</a> on a web browser.
+3. Navigate to the `create listing` page to create a listing